mbullr/sdb64/README.md

 from client start ssh

-ssh -L 4246:/tmp/sdsys/sdserver.socket -N user@sd_serer
+ssh -L 4246:/tmp/sdsys/sdserver.socket -N user@sd_server

 where user - user defined on linux server "sd_server", must be a user allowed to use sd.